 - Ensure that at least 50 bp are present between each sequencing primer and the CRISPR target site. - Ensure that at least one of the primers for sequencing is found in the same exon as the CRISPR target site.
-Intronic sequence and untranslated regions (UTRs) sometimes contain silent indels, which can complicate lesion identification. - We order sequencing primers from Operon at 10 nMole scale, with salt-free cleanup.
+Intronic sequence and untranslated regions (UTRs) sometimes contain polymorphisms that insert or delete sequences, complicating lesion identification.